tum-pbs/PhiFlow/documentation/gui.md

 The following block sets up the database by registering the required fields and adding all scenes from one category (see [the data documentation](data.md) for more).
 The call to `finalize_setup` is mandatory in the constructor and sets up the TensorFlow summary as well as database iterators.

 Finally, the viewable fields are exposed to the GUI.
-The first line exposes the field `Force` which was registered with the database while the second line exposes the graph output `pred_force` which will be recalculated each time the GUI is updated.
+The first line exposes the channel `Force` which was registered with the database while the second line exposes the graph output `pred_force` which will be recalculated each time the GUI is updated.

 Lastly, the app is instantiated and the GUI created in the same way as with a [FieldSequenceModel](../phi/model.py).